indiana-university/rivet-stickers/README.md

 ### Development

-Link to the Rivet Sticker Element styles and the bundle containing all the stickers in the set in the page.
+Link to the Rivet Sticker Element styles and the bundle containing all the stickers.
 These files can be referenced from a service like [UNPKG](https://unpkg.com/browse/rivet-stickers/).
-This approach includes all stickers instead of selective ones.
-As such, this approach is recommended for development, prototyping, or restrictive production environments.
+This approach is recommended for development, prototyping, or restrictive production environments.

 ```html
 <!doctype html>